njorogebrian/Quote-4/README.md

 In case of anything feel free to get in touch at berylonyancha@gmail.com
 ### License
 *MIT*
-Copyright (c) {2019} **Beryl Onyancha** https://github.com/berylonyancha/quotes/blob/master/LICENSE
+Copyright (c) {2019} **brian njoroge** https://github.com/berylonyancha/quotes/blob/master/LICENSE

 ## Development server

 Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+Navigate to ``.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding